Certifying Some Distributional Robustness with Principled Adversarial Training: Introduction

+Compared to the conference version of our manuscript~\citep{SinhaNaDu18}, we have made substantial progress in our theoretical and empirical development.
+First, we provide additional theoretical results that allow instantiating our previous abstract computational and statistical guarantees in concrete learning scenarios involving neural networks (Section~\ref{section:examples}).
+Secondly, we conduct extensive experiments to provide i) evaluations of adversarial training methods on more realistic large-scale classification scenarios (Sections~\ref{section:dogs}) than what the current literature provides and ii) an empirical analysis of the gap between our theoretical bounds and empirical performance under various adversarial attacks (Section~\ref{section:three-choose-two}).

-\ifarxiv \paragraph{Robust optimization and adversarial training} \else \textbf{Robust optimization and adversarial training} \fi The standard robust-optimization approach minimizes losses of the form $\sup_{u \in \mc{U}} \loss(\theta; z + u)$ for some uncertainty set $\mc{U}$~\citep{RatliffBaZi06, Ben-TalGhNe09, XuCaMa09}.
+\paragraph{Robust optimization and adversarial training} The standard robust-optimization approach minimizes worst-case losses of the form $\sup_{u \in \mathcal{U}} \loss(\theta; z + u)$ for some uncertainty set $\mathcal{U}$~\citep{RatliffBaZi06, Ben-TalGhNe09, XuCaMa09}.
 Unfortunately, this approach is intractable except for specially structured losses, such as the composition of a linear and simple convex function~\citep{Ben-TalGhNe09, XuCaMa09,XuCaMa12}.
-Nevertheless, this robust approach underlies recent advances in adversarial training~\citep{SzegedyZaSuBrErGoFe14, ASgoodfellow2015explaining, ASpapernot2016limitations, AScarlini2017towards, MadryMaScTsVl17}, which heuristically perturb data during a stochastic optimization procedure.
+Nevertheless, this robust approach underlies recent advances in adversarial training~\citep{SzegedyZaSuBrErGoFe14, ASgoodfellow2015explaining, ASpapernot2016limitations, MadryMaScTsVl17}, which heuristically perturb data during a stochastic optimization procedure.

 One such heuristic uses a locally linearized loss function (proposed with $p=\infty$ as the ``fast gradient sign method'' \citep{ASgoodfellow2015explaining}):